Department of Earth and

 M.Sc.
 Degree and transcripts (with grading scale clearly defined

-I only accept students who have a good command of English, both
+somewhere).
+I only accept students who have an excellent command of

-written and spoken.
-Knowledge of German is not necessary for Ph.D.
+English, both written and spoken.
+Knowledge of German is not necessary

-work in Geosciences, though you may want to learn some to get around
+for Ph.D. work in Geosciences, though you may want to learn some to

 I also usually have Bachelor's and Master's thesis topics